Poyuli/sentiment.analysis/README.md

 # sentiment.analysis

-Sentiment Analysis of IMDB Movie Reviews Using word2vec and scikit-learn
+Sentiment analysis of IMDB movie reviews using word2vec and scikit-learn

 We extracted the raw texts from IMDB movie reviews, and classified them to be positive if their ratings are higher than or equal to 7, negative if lower than or equal to 4.
 Neutral reviews are not included in this dataset.